yczhu-gansu/lfs-10.0/notes/01-basic-knowledge.md

 For building LFS, the gain of building on a 64-bit system compared to a 32-bit system is minimal.
 On the same hardware, the 64-bit build is only 3% faster and is 22% larger than the 32-bit build.
-If you plan to use LFS as a LAMP server, or a firewall, a 32-bit CPU may be largely sufficient.
+If you plan to use LFS as a LAMP (Linux, Apache, MySQL, PHP) server, or a firewall, a 32-bit CPU may be largely sufficient.
 On the other hand, several packages in BLFS now need more than 4GB of RAM to be built and/or to run, so that if you plan to use LFS as a desktop, the LFS authors recommend building on